 Using financial statements you have the opportunity to analyze income and profitability.
 Debts and liabilities are also important to review.
 Before buying a business ask what the transaction will include, particularly debts and liabilities.
 You may not want to take on bad debts.
 For example, outstanding accounts receivable greater than 90 days may be difficult to collect.
 A business may not be where you would like it to be, but there should be a clear path to obtaining your goals.

 Next, you will want to understand how the organization runs and who the key employees are.
 This may include management practices and processes, benefits, insurance, time-off policies, and compensation.

 Inventory, equipment, furniture, and structures all impact the cost and value of the business.
 Be sure to check what is in stock, the quality, and sell-ability.
 Additionally, review maintenance records and examine the furniture and building structure.

-This list of documents isn’t comprehensive.
+This due diligence checklist of documents isn’t comprehensive.
 Speak with an attorney or accountant to identify any additional documents that are useful or interesting for the specific business.
 For instance, intellectual property and intangible assets can be invaluable resources.

 We at Peak Business Valuation would love to help you with buying a business.
 We have contacts with several brokers across the country and provide business valuations to help determine a fair purchase price.
 Questions are always welcome.
-Please reach out via email or phone call.
+Please reach out by scheduling a free consultation.